ARM-software/psa-firmware-update-spec/rfc/state-model.rst

         This state is transient.

+    * - FAILED [a]_
+      - An installation of the *second* has been attempted, but has been cancelled or failed for some reason.
+The failure reason is recorded in the Firmware Store.

+        The *second* needs to be cleaned before another update can be attempted.

-    * - UPDATED [c]_
+    * - UPDATED
       - The *active* trial image has been accepted, and is now permanently active.

         The *second* contains the now-expired previous firmware image, which needs to be cleaned before another update can be started.

-.. [a] The FAILED state is required to enable a Client to detect that an attempted installation failed during `reboot`, and determine the reason for the failure.
+.. [a] The FAILED state enables a Client to detect that an attempted installation failed during `reboot`, and determine the reason for the failure.

 .. [b] The REJECTED state has limited difference from TRIAL, other than that it records that the trial has been explicitly rejected.
 However, this approach specifically prevents the Client accepting a trial after rejecting it; and enables other TRIAL policies to be implemented, such as permitting a limited number of restarts before automatically reverting to the previous image.

-.. [c] The UPDATED state always transitions to READY before starting a new update.
-Although the `clean` and `start` transitions could be merged, the separation of the states enables a possibly expensive `clean` operation to be called independently of starting a new update.

 The full set of states is necessary for components that require both of the following: